Yellowstone River Fly Fishing Overview

 The Grand Canyon and Black Canyon

 Most of the Yellowstone below the falls is found in two rugged canyons: the Grand Canyon of the Yellowstone and the Black Canyon.
 The river here is a big, brawling, boulder strewn canyon fishery that is loaded with 14-17” cutthroats and a sprinkling of browns and rainbows.
 The dry fly fishing for the surface feeding cutties can provide for a lot of action.
-It is possible to fish some of this water on a day trip with a solid hike but much of it requires at least one night of camping.
+It is possible to fish some of this water on a day trip with a solid hike, but much of it requires at least one night of camping.
 These sections fish best from the end of runoff in late June or early July into the early fall.

 Gardiner to Yankee Jim Canyon

 Once the Yellowstone exits the Park float fishing is permitted.
 The river from Gardiner to the Joe Brown access point above Yankee Jim Canyon is dominated by cutthroat trout with a healthy supply of rainbows and a handful of browns sprinkled in.
 The abundance of cutthroats helps to make this stretch one of the best for finding consistent dry fly action.
 Even when the browns and rainbows are feeding subsurface the cutties seem to always be looking up.
 Fishing varies greatly by time of year.
-In the spring baetis hatches and caddis rule the show until run off hits in early or mid May.
+In the spring baetis and caddis hatches rule the show until run off hits in early or mid May.
 Once run off subsides the attractor dry fly fishing with big bushy foam flies can be epic.
-This is section also produces some of the best salmon fly fishing on the river and on lower water years the hatch can be amazing (on big water years the hatch occurs during run off).
+This section also produces some of the best salmon fly fishing on the river and on lower water years the hatch can be amazing (on big water years the hatch occurs during run off).
 By the end of July the hopper fishing kicks in and on a windy afternoon you will see dozens of the terrestrials getting blown into the water from the high sage flats above the water.
 Fishing remains good well into the fall when the baetis mayflies bring pods of fish to the surface on cloudy days.

 Yankee Jim Canyon